Superone77/QuEST/README.md

 You can then run the layerwise and end-to-end benchmarks using these scripts.
 You may need to adjust some configurations in the files to adapt your machine.

+## Testing the Models

+This [notebook](src/HadamardTesting.ipynb) and similar provide a way to test that the trained model generate coherent text and are, indeed, serveable in quantized formats.

 ## Source Code

 This repository is based on the [epfml/schedules-and-scaling](https://github.com/epfml/schedules-and-scaling) repository for their "Scaling Laws and Compute-Optimal Training Beyond Fixed Training Durations" paper.
 We thank the original creators for making public and open-licenced.